icornell/tweeter/README.md

 1. Clone this repository to your local machine.
 2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
+3. For users: start the web server using the `npm start` command.
 The app will be served at <http://localhost:8080/>.
+4. For developers: start the web server using the `npm run local` command.
+This will run the Nodemon package, which will automatically restart the server whenever you change the code.
-4. Go to <http://localhost:8080/> in your browser.
+5. Go to <http://localhost:8080/> in your browser.
-5. Start writing your tweets in the text box and have fun!
+6. Start writing your tweets in the text box and have fun!

 ## Dependencies